kirkcarlson/robot-simulator/README.md

 ### Mapping Joystick to Robot Commands
 - Includes a mode module to have a button with multiple modes.
-- Includes a button manager module to perform actions on the pressing, releasing or holding of one or more keys.
+- Includes a button manager module to perform commands on the pressing, releasing or holding of one or more keys.
 - Includes a way to map a joystick or hat device to a directionally controlled device.
 - Includes a way to normalize trigger devices to be between 0 and 1 rather than their native -1 and +1.
 - Commands are mapped using lamda functions to pass their address to the joystick event detection module.